 - Cause / Organism: Genus Hydra

 Once Hydras are introduced to an aquarium, they are difficult to irradiate, but not impossible.
 If you are fortunate to have a very small infestation, you may be able to physically remove the Hydra.
-Artificial plants and rocks can be removed from the tank and soaked in a 10% bleach solution for 10 to 15 minutes, then scrubbed and rinsed with plain water and allowed to air dry.
+Artificial plants and rocks can be removed from the tank and soaked in a 10 percent bleach solution for 10 to 15 minutes, then scrubbed and rinsed with plain water and allowed to air dry.

 A non-intrusive way to eliminate Hydra is to add fish that eat them.
 Three Spot (Blue) Gouramis are particularly voracious consumers of Hydra.
 Paradise fish and Mollies are also very fond of Hydra.
 Pond snails will also gobble up Hydra.

 If adding fish or snails isn't an option for you, heat can be used.
 However, you will have to remove your fish or they will be cooked.
 Once the fish have been relocated, turn the temperature of the water up to at least 104 F / 40 C for about two hours.
-Turn the heat back down, vacuum the gravel lightly and perform a large water change (approx 50%).
+Turn the heat back down, vacuum the gravel lightly and perform a large water change (approximately 50 percent).
 Make sure the temperature has dropped to the previous level before reintroducing the fish.

 Chemical or medicinal treatments are available that will eradicate Hydra, but keep in mind that some can be harmful to live plants, snails, and even the fish themselves.
 They can also impact the beneficial bacteria, so they should usually be considered the last resort.

 Among the chemical options are Copper Sulfate and Potassium Permanganate, which can be purchased at your local fish shop.
 Follow dosing instructions on the product.
 Many of the anti-fluke medications are also effective against Hydra, particularly those containing Formalin, such as ParaGuard.